Sanibel Island Bike Rentals

 - Rabbit Road Trail.
 The Rabbit Road bike path runs behind homes and along a canal.
 If you go biking early in the morning, you’re likely to see plenty of the small gray marsh rabbits that give the road its name.
 Wading herons and alligator snouts are other common sightings along the quiet one-mile stretch between West Gulf Drive and Sanibel-Captiva Road.
 Near its intersection with the Sanibel-Captiva Road path, you’ll find a drinking fountain.

 - Wildlife Drive.
-Paved with shell and hard-packed sand, this biking route is a bit rough, especially for skinny tired bikes.
-It’s a 4-mile loop around J.N.
+The 4-mile one-way loop around J.N.
 “Ding” Darling National Wildlife Refuge, ending 3 miles north of the starting point on Sanibel-Captiva Road.
 Along the way, you can stop and hike into the refuge on short trails or climb the bird observation tower.
-Avoid the road at sunset, when abundant car traffic will kick up dust.
 Bicyclists must pay $1.00 per person over the age of 16, (free for children 15 years and under), to enter the refuge Wildlife Drive.

 - Dixie Beach Road.
 This long, straight, easy stretch of 1.5 miles takes you from Periwinkle Way, near Heart of the Islands shopping center, to San Carlos Bay.
 Where the road meets the bay, you can turn right and gaze at beautiful bayfront homes, or turn left and follow a contorted shell road to an undiscovered place where old island collides with new.